 For the "Check-In" our main piece of functionality, we wanted to optimize the form submit process so that team members could more think more mindfully about their week by focusing on a single question per step.

 Our main goal was to deliver more value to team members while they were on the platform.
-By measuring daily active visitation, we see the behavior change from our baseline which for the most part indicated a single weekly visit to complete their Check-In.
+By measuring daily active visitation, we see the behavior change from our baseline which indicated a single weekly visit to complete their Check-In to a more daily content consumption pattern.

 This ones my favorite!
 Although we technically lengthen the form submit process by breaking out single questions to single screens, we actually find that the Check-In time to submit actually goes down.
 We interviewed users to see why and the feedback we received revolved around the reduction of cognitive load and more intuitive interactions around entering data in different steps.